robbintt/outlines/squarespace_patterns.md

 - `styles/base.css` - seems to go on each site either before or after site

+#### Managing Editable Page Sections (inside a parent page)

+Squarespace requires some acrobatics in order to display editable pages inside the main page.

+1. Scenario: Bespoke Theme from Designer
+    1. The client needs to edit the contents
+        - Plan: Use a squarespace `index.conf`.
+This page contains other pages.
+The index page will display its own template, `collections/index.list` which will wrap the "main content" from the Squarespace CMS.
+The json data available to the index.conf, primarily just `title` and `navigation title` and `slug` (all have similar names in the json) can also be called in the template.
+    2. The client doesn't need to edit the contents
+        - Plan: Embed the content into the page templates

 #### User-editable sections

 In order to allow to clients to edit their pages in a coherent way, it is necessary to use index pages to combine each editable page into one 'main page'.